 - Liquid Watercolors or Food Coloring

-I separated the yolks from the whites, and dropped one yolk into each of these small bowls.
+Separate the yolks from the whites, and drop one yolk into each of your bowls.

-3.5 year old Nutmeg chose three colors to add: Purple, Sparkly Red, and Sparkly Blue.
-We used Glittery Blick Liquid Watercolors from Dick Blick Art Supplies, which I highly recommend if you’re planning an online art supply order anytime soon.
-The bottles are inexpensive, last forever, and there’s a huge range of colors.
+My 3.5 year old chose three colors to add: Purple, Sparkly Red, and Sparkly Blue.
+My favorite paint to add are Sax Liquid Watercolors.
+The bottles are inexpensive, last forever, and come in a huge range of colors.
+Seriously the best investment as we’ve had our bottles for years.

-As soon little Rainbow began mixing the purple into the egg yolk, Nutmeg commented on how purple and orange mix together to make brown.
+As soon as my one year old began mixing the purple into the egg yolk, my older daughter commented on how purple and orange mix together to make brown.
 Not her desire, exactly, but she didn’t seem to mind and it was a great little unintended lesson in color mixing.

 I joined in too and it occurred to me that this transparent paint would make a beautiful luminous sheen over some bold Sharpie marks.
 I offered my kids Sharpies, and they thought it was a great idea too.